diodesign/diosix/docs/buildroot.md

 cp output/images/vmlinux $HOME/src/diosix/boot/binaries/<architecture>/supervisor
 ```

 Replace `<architecture>` above with a supported CPU architecture.
-For example, for the target `riscv64gc-unknown-none-elf` and architecture `riscv64gc`, use the following commands:
+For example, for the target `riscv64gc-unknown-none-elf` and architecture `riscv64`, use the following commands:

 ```
-cp $HOME/src/diosix/boot/buildroot/riscv64gc.config .config
+cp $HOME/src/diosix/boot/buildroot/riscv64.config .config
 make
-mkdir -p $HOME/src/diosix/boot/binaries/riscv64gc
+mkdir -p $HOME/src/diosix/boot/binaries/riscv64
-cp output/images/vmlinux $HOME/src/diosix/boot/binaries/riscv64gc/supervisor
+cp output/images/vmlinux $HOME/src/diosix/boot/binaries/riscv64/supervisor
 ```

 Once you have built or provided one or more boot capsule kernels, and placed them in the correct path or paths in `boot/binaries`, you are ready to build and run Diosix.

 ### A note on Linux kernel versions

-The supplied Buildroot configuration files specify the latest stable version of the Linux kernel for 64-bit RISC-V targets, version 5.2 at time of writing, and the latest long-term version, 4.19.66, for 32-bit RISC-V targets.
-This is due to broken support in the 5.x.x kernel series for 32-bit RISC-V targets.
+The supplied Buildroot configuration files specify the latest version of the Linux kernel for 64-bit RISC-V targets, version 5.4.58 at time of writing, and for 32-bit RISC-V targets, 5.4.61.